 What is Liquidity risk?

-The risk that when you want to sell an investment, there will be no one around who wants to pay what you believe is a fair price for it.
+The risk that when you want to sell an investment, there will be no buyers interested in paying what you believe is a fair price for it.

 How this risk plays out in the real world

 Following are articles that concern the issue of liquidity and not a specific corporation’s stock that is difficult to sell.